Absence & Attendance

 Late arrivals/early exits Students arriving late or leaving school during the day must sign in and out at the school office.
 This activity is monitored and continual lateness will result in consequences.

-Advising of absence Parents are expected to advise the school on the first day of any absence and every day after, by emailing our Attendance Officer, Mrs North, at email@example.com.
-Alternatively, parents can leave a message on our absence line: 01442 863605 / Option 1
+Advising of absence Parents are expected to advise the school on the first day of any absence and every day after, by completing the online form here.
+Please also complete this form to advise our Attendance Officer of any future absences, e.g. medical appointments.

 Leave of absence Ashlyns School discourages any request for absence.
 No absence will be authorised during any examination periods, this includes internal examinations.
 Parents who have to request leave of absence for their child during term time must applying in writing.
 Leave of absence for any reason is only authorised by the Headteacher in exceptional circumstances, and must be requested with at least 15 working days’ notice.
 The Leave of Absence form can be downloaded here.